🌷Spring Sale! Get any Course for £11.99 Only!

 Salary and Progression

 In NHS settings, pay follows the Agenda for Change framework.
 Banding reflects role responsibility rather than nursing field alone.
 A Band 5 newly qualified nurse in adult services and a Band 5 newly qualified nurse in children’s services receive comparable pay.
+For broader pay context, Royal Open College’s guide on how much a nurse earns in the UK explains salary bands and progression in more detail.

 Progression depends on role complexity, responsibility, and additional qualifications.